 What are the Chambers Rankings?

-Law firms and individual lawyers are ranked in bands from 1 (highest)-6 (lowest) and being ranked in any band is a significant achievement.
+A ranking from Chambers shows that your firm has stood out in the most rigorous, independent and in-depth research process of any legal directory on the market, and has emerged as one of the best in your field.
+Law firms and individual lawyers are ranked in bands from 1 (highest) to 6 (lowest).
+Being ranked in any band is a significant achievement.
 The qualities on which rankings are assessed include:

 - Technical legal ability